mshams-IE/AgenticAIHoL/README.md

 and then ask following questions:
 - which are the top 3 spending categories?
-- What are the credit card offers from barclays bank www.barclays.co.uk ?
+- What are the credit card offers from Al Rajhi Bank  ?
-- Compare our credit card offers with barclays bank www.barclays.co.uk ?
+- Compare our credit card offers with Al Rajhi Bank ?
 - Which customers are eligible for these offers and share their details?